roachhd/github-guides/get-your-project-on/README.md

-# Getting yoke Project in GitHub
+# Getting Your Project on GitHub